Overall Niche Grade

-New Hampshire is a highly rated public university located in Durham, New Hampshire.
+New Hampshire is an above-average public university located in Durham, New Hampshire.
 It is a large institution with an enrollment of 11,960 undergraduate students.
-The New Hampshire acceptance rate is 77%.
+The New Hampshire acceptance rate is 84%.
 Popular majors include Business, Psychology, and Communications.
-Graduating 77% of students, New Hampshire alumni go on to earn a starting salary of $42,400.
+Graduating 76% of students, New Hampshire alumni go on to earn a starting salary of $42,400.

 High School GPA

 Average cost after financial aid for students receiving grant or scholarship aid, as reported by the college.

 Based on faculty accomplishments, salary, student reviews, and additional factors.